Character Education in Early ChildhoodCharacter Education in Early Childhood - children developing character virtues in a classroom setting

 Thomas Lickona and the Character Education Movement

 The character formation process begins with the personal qualities of the mother and father as influential figures who serve as role models, examples, and heroes for their children.
-The daily attitudes and behaviours of parents establish continuous moral education throughout the child's developmental journey.
+The daily attitudes and behaviours of parents establish continuous moral education throughout the child's developmental process.
 Suroso & Husin (2024:45) make a valid point regarding role models.
 According to Bandura's Social Learning Theory (SLT), parents play a crucial role in transmitting not only behaviours but also attitudes and beliefs to their offspring (Yousefi, 2023:21).
 As part of character education, children need many opportunities to develop good habits and practise being good people.
 This means children should have many experiences of helping others, being honest, being polite, and being fair (Suroso & Husin, 2024:43).
-This forms the foundation of character as it becomes the building blocks for personal growth, which continues at school as parents and educators become partners in the learner's education journey.
+This forms the foundation of character as it becomes the building blocks for personal growth, which continues at school as parents and educators become partners in the learner's education process.

 Key Character Virtues and Moral Development